Battle of Shusha (1992): Political fallout

 Writer Markar Melkonian, brother of Nagorno Karabakh commander Monte Melkonian, would later write that "the capture of Shusha would go down in the annals of local lore as the most glorious victory" in the first half of the war.

-The capture of Shusha ushered many Armenians living in Stepanakert and elsewhere in Karabakh to supplant the majority Azerbaijani population living there before the battle.
-Several days following the offensive, Armenian forces launched an attack in the region of Lachin and opened up a five-mile corridor connecting the enclave to Armenia proper.
-The offensive prompted two attacks by Azerbaijan's military.
-One was concentrated on taking back Shusha on May 11 and the other was further south in Martuni.
-Despite earlier claims made by Azerbaijan's defense ministry to having taken back Shusha, the offensive had failed.
-In the Armenian defended front of Martuni, Armenian forces also turned back a retaliatory Azerbaijani offensive while inflicting heavy losses.
+The capture of Shusha saw an influx of Armenians from Stepanakert and elsewhere in Karabakh moving to the town.
+Several days after the assault, Armenian forces launched an attack in the region of Lachin and opened up a 8-kilometer corridor connecting the enclave to Armenia proper.
+The assault prompted two attacks by Azerbaijan's military.
+One attempted to retake Shusha on 11 May and the other, farther south, in Martuni.
+Despite earlier claims made by Azerbaijan's defense ministry to having taken back Shusha, the counterattacks.
+On the Armenian defended front in Martuni, Armenian forces also turned back an Azerbaijani assault, inflicting heavy losses.

 On the day of the Armenian victory, Armenian president Levon Ter-Petrosyan and then acting Azerbaijani president Yagub Mamedov were present in Tehran, Iran to sign a cease-fire agreement.
-News of the Armenian offensive led Mamedov to charge that Armenia had already failed to honor the cease-fire.
+News of the Armenian offensive led Mamedov to accuse Armenia of failing to honor the cease-fire.
 Ter-Petrosyan, however, contested that he was unable to control what the Armenians in Karabakh were planning.
 The loss of Shusha later led to mass demonstrations in Azerbaijan's capital of Baku against newly reinstated president Ayaz Mütallibov.
 Charged for failing to defend the cities of Shusha on 9th and later Lachin on 18th, he was forced to step down.
-Many Azerbaijanis were in a state of disbelief due to the loss: the town had been the birthplace for Azerbaijani composers, poets and musicians and many felt that the town's capture had been betrayed or sold for political purposes.
-In a television interview in 2000, Basayev discounted these theories and contended that the town's defenders had simply abandoned their positions.
+Many Azerbaijanis greeted the news of the town's capture with disbelief: the town had been the birthplace for Azerbaijani composers, poets and musicians and many were convinced it had been betrayed or sold for political purposes.
+In a television interview in 2000, Basayev dismissed these theories and contended that the town's defenders had simply abandoned their positions.

-The city has become one of the central items involved in the negotiating process in peace talks since the war ended in 1994.
+The city was for a time one of the central items involved in the negotiating process in peace talks held from 1994 to 2020.